filamentphp/filament/packages/spatie-laravel-translatable-plugin/README.md

 }
 ```

-## Make your model translatable
+## Preparing your model class

-First, you need to make your models translatable.
-Read the official spatie's guide from [here](https://spatie.be/docs/laravel-translatable/v6/installation-setup#content-making-a-model-translatable).
+You need to make your model translatable.
+You can read how to do this in [Spatie's documentation](https://spatie.be/docs/laravel-translatable/installation-setup#content-making-a-model-translatable).

 ## Preparing your resource class

-Second, you must apply the `Filament\Resources\Concerns\Translatable` trait to your resource class:
+You must apply the `Filament\Resources\Concerns\Translatable` trait to your resource class:

 ```php
 use Filament\Resources\Concerns\Translatable;